keoughcatelin/employee-tracker/README.md

 ## Credit

-Shout out to shout out to andrew for help debugging & working on it with tony
+andrew for help debugging & working on it with tony

 ## Questions